Skip to main content

 Alison Farley

-Dr. Alison Farley is an Assistant Professor of Music Education at the University of Georgia where she teaches courses in instrumental music education, psychology of music and advises undergraduate and graduate students.
+Dr. Alison Farley is an Assistant Professor of Music Education at the University of Georgia where she teaches courses in instrumental music education, psychology of music, curriculum and supervision, and world music pedagogy, and advises undergraduate and graduate students.

-Prior to her appointment at UGA, Dr. Farley was a Lecturer of Music Education at the University of Washington and a Research Coordinator at the Institute for Learning and Brain Sciences (I-LABS) at UW.
-Her research interests include psychology of music, student directed learning, teacher education and perception and performance of written notation.
-Dr. Farley has presented her research at international, national and state conferences.
+Prior to her appointment at UGA, Dr. Farley was a Lecturer of Music Education at the University of Washington where she taught courses in music education and conducted the concert band.
+She was also a Research Coordinator at the Institute for Learning and Brain Sciences (I-LABS) at UW, coordinating a study on the influence of music-making on children's pro-social behavior (PI: Tal-Chen Rabinwitch).
+Her research interests include the mental health and well-being of college music students, student-directed learning, teacher education, and cognition and perception of performance from written notation.
+Dr. Farley has presented her research at international, national, and state conferences and has publications in Psychology of Music, Frontiers in Psychology, and Contributions to Music Education.

 Music Areas: